bunnieabc/Blender/README.md

 You should copied the original shape.
 Change the copied shape's Fill, Border, Opacity, Rotate, Size or Position.
 Then apply the blend tool on them.
 <br>
 ### Texts (irregular shape):
-If you want to create a uideline for Headers, it could be useful.
+If you want to create a guideline for Headers, it could be useful.
 You can blend their Font size, Position, Character Spacing, Line Height and Text Color.

 <br><br>
 ## Usage
+1. Create shapes and put them in the right order since it will start from the bottom of the selected layers.<br>
-1. Select shapes(more than 2) that you want to blend.<br>
+2. Select shapes(more than 2) that you want to blend.<br>
-2. Then you will see a input box.
+3. Then you will see a input box.
 Type the number of steps you want between those shapes.<br>
-3. Then you get it!<br>
+4. Then you get it!<br>

 <br><br>
 ## Examples